digitaltrails/onvifeye/README.md

 Assuming you're using the python venv created above, the script can be setup and run as follows:

-First create some template config files for one or more cameras:
+First, create some template config files for one or more cameras:

 ```commandline
 # Create starter config files for any cameras you wish to monitor: